shuvayanb/modelDiscovery/readme.md

-github repo for model discovery using agentic ai
+github repo for model discovery.
+More update to follow soon